kilianbra/aviation/docs/course_notes.md

 Can even run examples in docstring and have example codes on how to use it and get pytest to run em

 git add -p then can select changes

+mkdocs-prebuild is an AIA specific documentation dependency so that we don't need to add nav from docsite or other.
+It's not public, so need to explain to uv how to get access to it.

+Gitlab tokens

+env | grep UV

+For now I might need to run this every time I open a new terminal

+source ~/.env

+uv add --group=docs mkdocs-prebuild